kiwipy/chat/README.md

 - Run toolbox-chat, create a nickname and enjoy!
 - Root can send messages as "admin" via command line: --admin \<PATH> \<ROOM> \<"MESSAGE"><br>
   to all users that are online.
+- Block user by changing default room userfile ownership to root.

 ## Usage
 Just press the following key